1,4-Butanediol

 -

-Main ingredient in vinegar and as a flavoring in sauces, pickles, and canned goods
+Primary component of vinegar and flavoring agent in sauces, pickles, and canned foods.

 -